event parameters explained

 What Are Event Parameters in GA4?

 Parameters provide additional information about the ways users interact with your website.
-This is according to Google’s support article on the subject.
-They are one of the most critical parts of understanding GA4 events.
+They are one of the most critical parts of understanding GA4 events, whether they are automatically collected events, enhanced measurement events, or custom events.

 Let’s try an example to explain.
+Or, check out Google’s support article on the subject.

 Let’s say you have set up a GA4 custom event with the help of Google Tag Manager to track internal link clicks.